 Lies have short legs (lit.)

-That’s, of course, an appeal not to lie because “legs have short legs.”
+That’s, of course, an appeal not to lie because “lies have short legs.”
 What does it mean?
-It means that lying won’t get you nowhere, because lies have “short legs” and though they can go a long way, and so they won’t last long.
+It means that lying won’t get you nowhere, because lies have “short legs” and so they can’t go a long way and won’t last long.

 3. Piove sempre sul bagnato